People with implants can have breast screens

 Implants make it harder to see breast tissue on standard mammograms.
 Additional images will be needed to show as much breast tissue as possible.
 You will need a slightly longer appointment (approximately 20 minutes).

 You may experience some discomfort as the implant usually needs to be moved back to expose the maximum amount of breast tissue.
-Most women find that this discomfort does not last long.
+For most, this discomfort does not last long.
 If you experience pain during the breast screen, please let the radiographer know.
 You may also ask for the procedure to stop at any time.

 Screening with implants